How to Get Rid of Flies in Your Garage

 It’s not enough to hose out your garbage can once a year.

-While that will clean off any large clumps of food or animal waste, you’ll need something stronger to get the caked-on garbage off.
+While that will clean off large clumps of food or animal waste, you’ll need something more powerful to remove the caked-on garbage.

-If flies are still attracted to your garbage, you may want to get brand new trash cans and start fresh.
+If flies are still attracted to your garbage, you should get brand-new trash cans and start fresh.

 Commercial Pesticides that Kill Flies

-After you’ve found the source of the problem and addressed it, you can apply a residual pesticide to kill any flies that remain and prevent new ones from entering.
+After you’ve found the source of the problem and addressed it, you can apply a residual pesticide to kill any remaining flies and prevent new ones from entering.

 There are many residential pesticides on the market, so choosing one that fits your needs is essential.